5 people thrown off plane at Fort Wayne airport after dispute with Delta flight attendant

 That’s when Rodgers says the flight attendant told her, “If you’re gonna act like that we can go back to the gate and you can get off.”

-It sparked an argument that ended with other passengers coming to her defense.
+It sparked an argument that ended with other passengers coming to Rodgers’ defense.
 In the end, four adults and a child were removed from the flight.

 An airline employee reportedly told the woman she was removed from the flight because the attendant didn’t feel safe.